Tax essentials for starters

 - Finance

-Did you recently register your business at KVK?
-Or are you about to do so?
-As a starting business you will have to deal with taxes.
+When you start a business, your relationship with the Belastingdienst changes.
+As an entrepreneur, you are faced with different taxes and deductions.
 What is the difference between turnover tax and income tax?
-And which deductibles and allowances can a starting business make use of?
+And what tax schemes are there for starting businesses?
 Use this article to help find your way.
 It features a calculation example for income tax, so you can estimate how much money to set aside for taxes.
-Then you will know what to expect when you file your VAT and income tax returns.
+Then you will know how much money to set aside for taxes.

-The Netherlands works with 3 VAT tariffs: 21%, 9%, and 0%.
+The Netherlands works with 3 VAT tariffs:Â

-- 21% - As an entrepreneur, you are obliged to levy VAT on the goods or services you provide.
 The standard tariff is 21%, also called the high tariff.
-This tariff applies to most entrepreneurs.Â
+This tariff applies to most entrepreneurs. - 9%

 VAT exempt